rodber/blog/_posts/2021/2021-02-12-support-is-broken.md

 Is normal to get support demand spikes after a new release or any breaking change, problem is that is hard to tell how tall the tide will be every time.

-❌ Support offerings are fixed, you need time to train people and to write documentation.
+❌ Support offerings aren't flexible, you need time to train people and to write documentation.
 You won't ever match the speed required by a spike.

 ✅ It worked great to narrow the problem to progressively deliver the software updates to small batches of users.